Design & Engineering

 3. It Means that You’re Not Prioritizing your Projects

 Determine what the optimal number of projects is that you should be managing to ensure appropriate planning and strong execution and control.
 You should be spending 75% of your time and effort on the projects within your team that are top priority.
-The other 25% of projects should be assigned to those that can take on project with minimal interjection on your part.
+The other 25% of projects should be assigned to those that can take on the project with minimal interjection on your part.

 Eliminate a chaotic work environment by handing off the lowest priority tasks to others and gaining back control of your highest priorities.